mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

       - Add a placeholder text saying "Details on the security update will be posted here on X date, as per our Responsible Disclosure Policy"
 2. QA:
     - Verify all PRs and tickets for the release have been tested/closed
-    - Verify Selenium server was put on final RC and build passed
-    - Verify smoke tests on webapp/server, desktop app, and RN apps all passed
-    - Post QA approval in ``Release: Self-Managed`` channel
+    - Post QA approval in ``Release: Self-Managed`` channel and playbook channel for that release
 3. Build:
     - Tags a new release (e.g. 1.1.0) and runs an official build which should be essentially identical to the last RC
     - Posts SHA key, md5 sum, and GPG signatures of the final build to ``Release: Self-Managed`` channel